Microneedling Aftercare Day by Day: What to Expect

 It’s completely understandable to want to cover up the initial redness after your appointment, but your skin needs to breathe.
 The micro-channels created by microneedling are still open for the first day or two, and applying makeup can clog them, leading to breakouts and irritation.
 Wait at least 24 to 48 hours before even thinking about foundation.
 When you do start wearing makeup again, opt for light, mineral-based, or non-comedogenic formulas.
 And just as important, make sure your brushes and sponges are squeaky clean.
 Introducing bacteria to your healing skin is the last thing you want, so clean tools are non-negotiable.

-How to Maintain Your Microneedling Results
+How to Make Your Microneedling Results Last

 You’ve invested in your skin with microneedling, and now it’s time to protect that investment.
 Think of your long-term care as the key to making those gorgeous, glowing results last as long as possible.
 It’s not about a complicated, multi-step routine.
 Instead, it’s about adopting a few simple, consistent habits that will keep your skin healthy, smooth, and radiant for months to come.
 By integrating these practices into your daily life, you’re not just maintaining your results; you’re building a foundation for long-term skin health.
 A little bit of care goes a long way in preserving the fresh, revitalized complexion you worked to achieve.